 5. Become open-minded to restructuring paid time off benefit perks.

-The COVID-19 global pandemic has created a new normal many organisations and businesses were not prepared for.
+The COVID-19 global pandemic has created a new normal many organisations and businesses were not prepared for, which may have led to a temporary decrease in performance during remote working.
+However, if the right steps are implemented, we can see an increase in productivity and output, even more so than when working from the office.
 From strict stay-at-home orders to social distancing, all of our movements and travels have been limited in a way they never have been before.
 It is important that during this time more than ever, businesses and organisations adapt by implementing flexible work arrangements.